Brexit predictions

 The negotiations with the EU were difficult and ended much closer to the EU proposition than the UK's demands, especially on reducing EU catches in British waters.

-Gross value added of the manufacturing sector has increased over the years but did not reach the promised increase of £45 billion.
+Gross value added of the manufacturing sector grew over the years but did not reach the promised increase of £45 billion.

 Nevertheless, manufacturing stayed relatively strong through Brexit and the pandemic and continues to grow as of today.

-The British farming industry struggled over the past years, partly because of the workforce shortages and cuts of subsidies.
+The British farming industry struggled over the past years, partly because of the workforce shortages and the withdrawal of EU subsidies.

-The British economy lost around 5.5% of GDP, over £120 billion, as a result of Brexit alone, modern estimates suggest.
+The British economy lost around 5.5% of GDP, over £120 billion, as a result of Brexit alone, current estimates suggest.

 The UK could have received £114 billion more in investment by staying in Europe, or a third of the current total.